Khan1832/Verilog/Memory/readme.md

 3. Open the project in your preferred Verilog development environment.

-4. Simulate the design using the provided testbench (`tb` or `tb_bd`) to test different memory read and write scenarios.
+4. Simulate the design using the provided testbench (`tb` and `tb_bd`) to test different memory read and write scenarios.

 # Testing